alexkimin/FP-helpers/README.md

 * Focus on functions, composition, and types.

-* Functions are just like Lego blocks, they can be combined and reusable.
+* Functions are just like Lego blocks, they can be composed and reusable.
+The major interest of functional programming is achieving high-level abstraction code through composing small and small functions.

 * All functions in this repo(or existing libs) are point-free and curried, so easy to use for composition.
   ```javascript